United States of America

 -See giant redwoods, the biggest trees on earth, in Muir Woods.

--Compare handprints with Michael Jackson and Marilyn Monroe in Hollywood.
+-Compare handprints with Johnny Depp and Marilyn Monroe in Hollywood.

 -Watch enormous floats made from flowers go by in the Tournament of Roses Parade.